Adversarial Transfer Learning for Cross-domain Visual Recognition: Introduction

-\item The CatGAN is a generative adversarial domain adaptation network comprising of two similarly structured sub-networks integrating generator and discriminator.
-Also, the coupled learning framework is two-way, such that arbitrary domain generation can be guaranteed without constraining the input to be source or target.
+\item Inspired by the cycleGAN, the CatDA adopts a cycling structure and formulates a generative adversarial domain adaptation framework comprising of two sub-networks with each carries a generator and a discriminator.
+The coupled learning algorithm follows a two-way strategy, such that arbitrary domain generation can be achieved without constraining the input to be source or target.

-\item In domain generation, a domain knowledge fidelity loss and a domain specific loss are designed for domain content self-preservation and domain content similarity.
-In this way, the domain distortion in domain generation is avoided and the domain adapted feature representation become more stable and discriminative. \end{itemize}
+\item {To avoid the limitation of domain adversarial training that feature extraction function has high-capacity, in domain alignment, a semi-supervised domain knowledge fidelity loss and domain specific loss are designed for domain content self-preservation and domain realistic.
+In this way, domain distortion in domain generation is avoided and the domain-agnostic feature representation become more stable and discriminative.} \item {A simple but effective MLP network is tailored to handle the small-scale cross-domain visual recognition datasets.
+In this way, both the requirements of large-scale samples and the pre-trained processing are avoided.
+Extensive experiments and comparisons on a number of benchmark datasets demonstrate the effectiveness and competitiveness of the proposed CatDA over state-of-the-art methods.} \end{itemize}

+The rest of this paper is organized as follows.
+In Section \Rmnum{2}, the related work in domain adaptation is reviewed.
+In Section \Rmnum{3}, we present the proposed CatDA method in detail.
+In Section \Rmnum{4}, the experiments and comparisons on a number of common datasets are presented.
+The discussion is presented in Section \Rmnum{5}, and finally Section \Rmnum{6} concludes this paper.